24 Tax Write-Offs for Notaries and Signing Agents

 Notaries and signing agents are used to dealing with official forms, but let’s be real.
 The IRS tax forms can be a lot more complicated than what you normally deal with — and so are the rules they deal with.

 For instance, you probably know that you don't have to pay self-employment tax on any fees you receive as a notary public.
 But you still have to pay income taxes on those fees.
-And if you also earn money as a signing agent, you on the hook for self-employment taxes for that income.
+And if you also earn money as a signing agent, you're on the hook for self-employment taxes for that income.

 It's enough to make anyone dizzy.
 But that’s okay — deep breath.